Nevenall/sufficient-reason/System/Paradox (working).md

   A backlash is a discharge that rends at the fabric of a mage's being.
 When it occurs all of a mage's accumulated paradox energy suddenly pours into their pattern in a cascade that either marks them with a weird or traps them in the dreaded quiet.

-  Realty can be strangely capricious about when exactly a backlash occurs.
-They can happen any time, but usually happen at the worst possible momements; such as when a mage's working was resisted and they've suddenly accumulated a signifigant amount of paradox.
+  Reality can be strangely capricious about when exactly a backlash occurs.
+They can happen any time, but usually happen at the worst possible moments; such as when a mage's working was resisted and they've suddenly accumulated a signifigant amount of paradox.

   There are four possible effects of a backlash.
 When one happens you must choose two of the effects to inflict upon your mage.
 Many of them can be chosen twice with increasingly serious consequences.